 Regional sponsors typically invest their resources in local operations and, as stakeholders of local operations, they are incentivized to continually invest when needed, optimize local operations, and provide trainings to network partners, so as to drive our overall growth.
+Regardless of the ownership structure adopted, the regional sponsors will provide financial support (as equity investment or in other forms) particularly in the ramp-up period.
 We compensate and incentivize our regional sponsors through various incentive arrangements that align the interests and enable efficient growth of the larger group despite complex and diverse market dynamics across different regions.
 We evaluate regional sponsors' performance on a regular basis with certain KPIs set by our country headquarters.
 These KPIs include but are not limited to indicators such as on-time delivery rate, on-time transit rate, on-time package signoff rate, lost parcel rate, damaged parcel rate and complaint rate that measure their results of operations and service quality, and are determined based on local market conditions, historical performance and other factors.
-In recognition for committing significant capital and taking on commercial risks associated with establishing a presence in new locations, regional sponsors are entitled to discretionary awards or bonus upon completing these KPIs.
-Discretionary awards or bonus to regional sponsors are based on (i) the maturity of the local network, including any ramp-up period, and operational difficulties within an operating region, (ii) the overall KPIs within an operating region, (iii) the parcel volume and profitability of network partners in the operating region, and (iv) the contribution to the overall cost-effectiveness of the overall network and cooperation with other regional sponsors in connection with the optimization of cost structure of the regional operating entities.
+In recognition for committing significant capital and taking on commercial risks associated with establishing a presence in new locations, regional sponsors are entitled to discretionary awards or bonus in cash.
+Discretionary awards or bonus to regional sponsors are determined considering whether these KPIs are completed during certain period.
+For any cash incentive, we consider key performance targets such as the results of operations of the relevant regional operating entity, taking into consideration factors including (i) the maturity of the local network, including any ramp-up period, and operational difficulties within an operating region, (ii) the overall KPIs within an operating region, (iii) the parcel volume and profitability of network partners in the operating region, and (iv) the contribution to the overall cost-effectiveness of the overall network and cooperation with other regional sponsors in connection with the optimization of cost structure of the regional operating entities.
 We may also, from time to time, optimize the regional sponsor team to drive greater operational efficiency and to adjust to market dynamics.